oigele/bazo-miner/README.md

 ```
 Wallet and committee keys are automatically created.

-Now ce can start committee B at address and port `127.0.0.1:8003` and conntect to miner A (which is the bootstrap node), using the generated WalletCommitteeB.txt and CommitteeB.txt files (i.e. copy them from the client application to the miner application).
+Now we can start committee B at address and port `127.0.0.1:8003` and conntect to miner A (which is the bootstrap node), using the generated WalletCommitteeB.txt and CommitteeB.txt files (i.e. copy them from the client application to the miner application).

 ```bash